MicrosoftDocs/windows-itpro-docs/education/windows/deploy-windows-10-in-a-school-district.md

 <tr>
 <td valign="top">System Center Configuration Manager</td>
-<td>System Center Configuration Manager is an on-premises solution that supports operating system management throughout the entire operating system life cycle.
+<td><p>System Center Configuration Manager is an on-premises solution that supports operating system management throughout the entire operating system life cycle.
 You can use System Center Configuration Manager to deploy and upgrade Windows 10.
 In addition, you can manage Windows desktop and Windows Store apps and software updates as well as provide antivirus and antimalware protection.<br/><br/>
-Select this method when you:
+Select this method when you:</p>
 <ul>
 <li>Want to deploy Windows 10 to institution-owned devices that are domain joined (personal devices are typically not domain joined).</li>
 <li>Have an existing AD DS infrastructure (or plan to deploy an AD DS infrastructure).</li>